InSumma/Connekt-EmissionPredictor-Example/README.md

 # Connekt-EmissionPredictor-Example
-An example applicatie to call the Emission Prediction API https://emission.azurewebsites.net/docs/
+An example applicatie to call the Emission Prediction API: https://emission.azurewebsites.net/docs/

 Run this project in visual studio.